-Let me tell you something: banquette seating is so-hot-right-now.
+Let me tell you something: a kitchen with banquette seating is so-hot-right-now.
 You can still get that social island setting, but in a more cosy and intimate environment.
 And this incredible kitchen, with its striking blue cabinetry and country-style vibes, has got the banquette seating of dreams.
 (And such a cute doggie!)

 “There was such scope to create a wonderful home, we didn’t hesitate,” Michala tells KBB writer Alison Davidson, although they admit they didn’t know it’d be such a challenge.